 Do You Have an Emergency Fund?

 What good is it if I do not file a claim when my car is damaged?
 Well, car insurance is not a maintenance plan.
 It is of much more value when used on major accidents.
 Having a good-sized emergency fund ready to go can save you so much money in the long run.
 Minor damage to your car is a great reason to consider tapping into your emergency fund vs. filing an insurance claim.
 If you have the money available, consider the overall cost of filing a claim vs. covering the cost on your own.

 - Start small: $25 a month will add up over time

 - Save your pay raise

 - Are you paid biweekly?
-Live on 2 paychecks a month and that will give you 2 free paychecks a year—save them!
+Live on two paychecks a month and that will give you two extra paychecks per year—save them!

 It is a good idea to have an emergency fund large enough to cover your insurance deductibles and beyond.
 There is no limit to how important an emergency fund can be to your financial well-being.
 Use it for emergencies only and you will thank yourself in the future.